home-assistant/developers.home-assistant/docs/lovelace_custom_card.md

 Add a resource to your Lovelace config with URL `/local/content-card-example.js` and type `module`.

-You can then use your card in your Lovelace config:
+You can then use your card in your Lovelace configuration:
 ```yaml
 # Example Lovelace configuration
 views: